run-ai/docs/docs/admin/integration/airflow.md

 A DAG is defined in a Python script, which represents the DAGs structure (tasks and their dependencies) as code.

 For example, a simple DAG could consist of three tasks: A, B, and C. It could say that A has to run successfully before B can run, but C can run anytime.
 It could say that task A times out after 5 minutes, and B can be restarted up to 5 times in case it fails.
-It might also say that the workflow will run every night at 10pm, but shouldn’t start until a certain date.
+It might also say that the workflow will run every night at 10 pm, but shouldn’t start until a certain date.

 Airflow tasks are sent for execution.
 Specifically, the [Airflow - Kubernetes integration](https://airflow.apache.org/docs/stable/kubernetes.html){target=_blank} allows Airflow tasks to be scheduled on a Kubernetes cluster.

 ## Run:AI - Airflow Integration

 DAGs are defined in Python.
 Airflow tasks based on Kubernetes are defined via the _KubernetesPodOperator_ class.
-To run an Airflow task with Run:AI you must provide additional Run:AI-related properties to
+To run an Airflow task with Run:AI you must provide additional, Run:AI-related, properties to

 ``` python
 dag = DAG(...)